 - Attacks – verbal, psychological, or physical – on objects, pets, or people who are important to the victim

 Children are not always comfortable sharing their experiences with regard to bullying and they often choose to suffer in silence.
 Bullying is a very serious matter; one that should be dealt with as soon as you become aware of it.
 You should take decisive measures immediately to remedy the situation and stop any further bullying.
-This may include such actions as contacting the school’s principal, speaking with the parents of the offender, removing your child from the situation or seeking counselling for your child.
+This may include such actions as contacting the school’s principal, speaking with the parents of the offender, removing your child from the situation or seeking counselling for your child, but first, help them define bully for real.
 Fact: Your child may encounter a bully at school, church, among family members, in their workplace, at home, or within your community neighbourhood.